YisusGaming/random-browser/README.md

 > If something goes wrong, you can copy the folder manually.
 Just copy **./src/public/** to **./build/**

-Once this is done and the browser's window is now open, you can close the browser and finally package the app:
+Once this is done and the browser's window is open, you can close the browser and finally package the app:

 For Windows:
 ```bash